 The reported work paves the way to a number of related developments, many of which are currently being pursued.
 First, it would be interesting to start from theoretical complex network models other than ER.
 It could be expected that these other models, by being less homogeneous, could imply an initial bias that may or may not correspond to that to be taken by the HCs.
 In the former case, the changes toward maximum complexity would therefore be delayed so that the initial bias could be first overcome.
 Another interesting research line concerns the study of the surprising appearance of peripheral branching subnetworks, provided a substantially large number of steps is allowed.
 These new structures probably imply in an abrupt change of the trajectory underwent by the HCs in the PCA space.
 It remains a subject of great interest to further study this second modification stage presented by the HCs.

-Another interesting aspect would be to further study the convergence of specific topological features, such as the clustering coefficient and eigenvalues of the Laplacian matrix, as they may indicate critical steps along the optimization dynamics.
+Another interesting aspect would be to further study the convergence of specific topological features, such as the degree and its hierarchies, as they may indicate critical steps along the optimization dynamics.
 Given that directionality and weights are known to strongly influence not only the network structure, but also respective dynamics undergoing in these networks, it would be interesting to extend the present work to incorporate those types of networks.

 It would also be interesting to consider alternative complexity indices.
-Indeed, though the adopted \textit{CI} reflects the overall heterogeneity of the network topological features, it may be biased in cases such as when a few of them are much higher than the others.
-However, it should be at the same time observed that, despite this possible limitation of our current choice, the respectively conditioned optimization dynamics nevertheless managed to have all topological features to have their heterogeneity enhanced.
+Indeed, though the adopted \textit{CI} reflects the overall heterogeneity of the network topological features.
 Yet another promising possibility is to compare the HC networks with real-world structures, in order not only to try to identify analogue situations, but also to better understand, in a comparative manner, their relative overall complexity.